 Do I need to bolt the spoilboard down?

 This is somewhat personal preference, and depends on how you want to work.
-We typically recommend bolting the spoilboard down for a few reasons, but some people prefer to slide the spoilboards on-and-off the machine after each cut cycle, and this means the spoilboards can’t be attached to the machine.
-Some of the reasons we recommend bolting spoilboards down include: Less chance of getting dust and debris under the spoilboard and into the vacuum pump; Eliminates bowing and warping of the spoilboard due to moisture and/or stresses in the panel; Allows you to slide your product on and off the spoilboard without the spoilboard moving.
-In short, unless you have a good reason otherwise, you should bolt it down.
+We typically recommend bolting the spoilboard down, but some people prefer to slide the spoilboards on-and-off the machine after each cut cycle.
+Some of the reasons to bolt spoilboards down include: Less chance of getting dust and debris under the spoilboard and into the vacuum pump; Eliminates bowing and warping of the spoilboard due to moisture and/or stresses in the panel; Allows you to slide your product on and off the spoilboard without the spoilboard moving.
+In short, unless you have a good reason not to, you should bolt it down.

 How often will I need a new spoilboard?

 This is impossible to answer, because it depends on the amount of cutting you do, the depth you cut through your finished material into the spoilboard, how small the parts are that you’re cutting, how picky you are about having a smooth spoilboard, and other factors.
-However, I do suggest you have at least a couple of spare spoilboards so you’re not stuck if the one you’re using gets damaged or machined down to minimum thickness.
+We recommend buying some spare spoilboards so you’re not stuck if the one you’re using gets damaged.

-If you place that small piece on a full spoilboard, you will lose a large amount of vacuum pressure because of the open area of spoilboard.
-If you have a wide range of sizes, or you’re only going to cut small pieces occasionally, it’s easy to cover the open areas with scrap material.
-If you’re going to cut smaller – and fixed – sizes regularly, you could paint or apply glue to the open areas, or we can custom vacuum zone your machine at the factory (call for more information).
+If you place that small piece on a full spoilboard and leave the rest of the spoilboard uncovered, you will lose a large amount of vacuum pressure, and that will reduce the holding power.
+With a wide range of sizes to cut, or if you’re only going to cut small pieces occasionally, it’s easy to cover the open areas with scrap material.
+When you need to cut smaller – and fixed – sizes regularly, you could paint or apply glue to the open areas, or we can custom vacuum zone your machine at the factory (contact us for more information).
 In a pinch, a layer of duct tape on the open areas will also work well.

-If you have more spoilboard related questions, or would like more information about the CNC machining centers we offer, please contact us.
+If you have any spoilboard related questions, or would like more information about the CNC machining centers we offer, please contact us.